Consumer Health Reports USA

 Magnesium Bisglycinate

-Verdict: Thorne's Magnesium Bisglycinate is the cleanest single-ingredient magnesium on the U.S. market.
+Verdict: Thorne is the best single-ingredient magnesium on the U.S. market, but it only addresses one of the seven pathways our #1 covers in a single capsule.
 NSF Certified for Sport, tested by third-party labs, and formulated without the cheap magnesium oxide that gives most drugstore brands their laxative reputation.
 Our panel reported measurably calmer evenings within 10 nights, though users looking for a full sleep formula still needed to stack it with L-theanine or glycine for real deep-sleep gains.

 Pros